- General Information

 Housing and cost of living are estimated into your cost of education per DHS requirements.
 Each student is responsible for arranging their own housing.
 West Valley College does not have any housing or dormitories for students.

 The following provides a typical break down of expenses for one academic school year, which includes Fall and Spring semesters.
 Some of the amounts that are listed below are estimates.
 If a continuing student attends summer session or remains in the area during the summer break, additional money will be required.
-San Francisco Bay Area cost of living is very high.
+San Francisco Bay Area and Silicon Valley are high cost of living areas.

 Estimated Expenses for One Academic School Year